 Simon Callow (Professor Oliver Haddo/Aleister Crowley), Kal Webber (Dr Joshua Mathers), Lucy Cudden (Lia Robinson), Jud Charlton (Victor Nuberg), Paul McDowell (Dr Symonds), John Shrapnel (Aleister Crowley), Helen Millar (Rose), Mike Shannon (Alex), Geoff Breton (Young Symonds), Sean Rea (Young Alex), Terence Bayler (Professor Brent), Gemma Hiles (Ruby), Christina Chong (Mei-Ling)

 Aleister Crowley (1875-1947) is a fascinating figure in British 20th Century culture.
 The son of a Plymouth Brethren family, Crowley rebelled against his upbringing and strayed into drug-taking and sexual experimentation where he eventually became notorious for his libertine lifestyle.
 Crowley developed a fascination with magic and the occult (although was not, as he is commonly misidentified, ever a practicing Satanist) and became a member of the mystical society Hermetic Order of the Golden Dawn.
-On a visit to Egypt in 1904, Crowley claimed that he had been contacted by a spirit named Aiwass who provided him with the text of a book he later published as The Book of the Law (1904).
+Crowley claimed that while on a visit to Egypt in 1904, he had been contacted by a spirit named Aiwass who provided him with the text of a book he later published as The Book of the Law (1904).
 This became the basis of a religion that Crowley named Thelema.
-Here Crowley laid down a complex series of rituals that he names magick and a code of morality – the most common phrase that came out of this was the precept ‘Do what thou want shall be the whole of the law.– Crowley’s lifestyle and practices attracted great outrage during the day and he was called ‘the wickedest man in England.’
+Here Crowley laid down a complex series of rituals that he named magick and a code of morality – the most common phrase that came out of this was the precept “Do what thou wilt shall be the whole of the law.”
+Crowley’s lifestyle and practices attracted great outrage during the day and he was called ‘the wickedest man in England.’

 Chemical Wedding is a film that quickly boggles the mind.
 We have an intro set in 1947 where we meet an aging but still rancorous Crowley (played by John Shrapnel who looks surprisingly similar to the real Crowley).
-The film then bewilderingly leaps forward in time to present-day Cambridge into the midst of quantum physics experiments, prototypic virtual reality experiments, secret Freemason conspiracies and general all-around lunacy.
-There is also Simon Callow who lets all stops go playing an academic known as Oliver Haddo, which was the name given to the black sorcerer that was based on Crowley in the classic silent film The Magician (1926).
+The film then bewilderingly leaps forward in time to present-day Cambridge into the midst of quantum physics experiments, prototypic virtual reality experiments, secretive Freemason conspiracies and general all-around lunacy.
+There is also Simon Callow who lets all stops go playing an academic known as Oliver Haddo, the name given to the black sorcerer in the silent film The Magician (1926), which was based on Crowley.
 (Many of the characters throughout the film are named after Crowley associates).

 (Nominee for Best Original Screenplay at this site’s Best of 2008 Awards).